Post No.: 0164

 It’s really about the balance between what one earns and what one spends that creates one’s overall monetary wealth – it’s understandable that not every job allows flexible working hours, but would you rather work less and therefore be less stressed yet nonetheless end up with the same level of nourishment and fulfilment, or in some cases even the exact same material stuff, at the end of the day because, although you’re earning less, you’re wasting less and/or saving more by being a savvier consumer (e.g. by shopping around for the best deals, being less frivolous with one’s money)?
 That time saved from working less could again be spent elsewhere too.
 Some people earn a lot but still don’t seem to have enough at the end of the month because they needlessly waste too much food, petrol/diesel, gas, electricity, water (which is all bad for the environment too, even if one has fully paid the shop or supplier for it) and other stuff that barely or never actually gets used but just rapidly depreciates in value once bought.

 People should really aim to be productive rather than busy.
 In some studies, shorter working hours (e.g. 6 instead of 8 or more hours per work day) correlate with higher levels of happiness, as well as higher productivity levels – this is possibly due to optimum working and rest durations, as well as happier workers naturally tending to be more productive.
 So working longer hours doesn’t necessarily equate to greater productivity e.g. when tired, more mistakes or poor decisions are made, we work at a reduced pace, we tend to feel worse and we more likely forget what we’ve just learnt.
 Some companies are now realising this.
+Having said that, there’s no ‘one-size-fits-all’ optimum number of working hours for everyone.

 People should really be paid according to the amount of work they get done rather than how long they work for, but when it’s hard to quantify or compare a person’s work with another’s, the proxy used is the time spent on it.
 And culturally, many people believe that ‘working long hours reliably equals working hard equals success’.
 Working hard does more reliably equal success, but working long hours doesn’t reliably equal working hard – it’s working smart that’s more important.